Let's talk about sex.

-Why do we usually find it so very difficult to discuss sex with our partner?
+Why do we often find it so difficult to discuss sex with our partner?
 For most of us do.

 Research has shown that couples avoid talking about issues that create conflict because they perceive it as threatening.
 We can feel this threat in three different ways: